Highland Park, Queensland: Education

 William Duncan State School is a government primary (Prep-6) school for boys and girls at 114-136 Alexander Drive (28.0127°S 153.3343°E).
 In 2018, the school had an enrolment of 597 students with 45 teachers (41 full-time equivalent) and 30 non-teaching staff (19 full-time equivalent).
 It includes a special education program and a positive learning centre.

 There is no secondary school in Highland Park.
-The nearest secondary school is Nerang State High School in neighbouring Nerang to the north.
+The nearest government secondary school is Nerang State High School in neighbouring Nerang to the north.